freqtrade/freqtrade/docs/configuration.md

     This is an ongoing work.
 For now it is supported only for binance and only for buy orders.
     Please don't change the default value unless you know what you are doing.

-### What values for exchange.name?
+### Exchange configuration

-Freqtrade is based on [CCXT library](https://github.com/ccxt/ccxt) that supports 115 cryptocurrency exchange markets and trading APIs.
+Freqtrade is based on [CCXT library](https://github.com/ccxt/ccxt) that supports over 100 cryptocurrency exchange markets and trading APIs.
 The complete up-to-date list can be found in the [CCXT repo homepage](https://github.com/ccxt/ccxt/tree/master/python).
 However, the bot was tested with only Bittrex and Binance.